SkoolNotes/Taproot/2020BIO101/KBhBIO101MutationInheritanceQuizReview.md

 Organisms have different traits, and through [[KBhBIO101Meiosis]] these traits are mixed.
 But!  which one of these traits are expressed (dad passed blue-eye, mom passed red-eye, which one expressed?)?
 Well, find out at [[KBhBIO101Inheritance]].

-Specifically, the mixture of a "heterozygous" alleals (different genes from mother and father) will be determined by [[geneinher]]
+Specifically, the mixture of a "heterozygous" alleals (different genes from mother and father) will be determined by [[KBhBIO101GeneticInheritance]].

--   Connecting protein function to expressed traits in organisms
-	-   Given an individual with two particular alleles of a gene, what trait would you expect to see.
--   Connecting protein function and traits to inheritance patterns:
-	-   Given parents with particular alleles of genes, what would you expect in their offspring and why.